 As a master coder, you love systems.
 Now create a system around yourself.
 By multiplying yourself, you’ll become known for your abundant giving mentality.
 The more you give, the more you’ll get.

-Believe it or not: 10x programmers earn 10x salaries.
-Why?
-Because they provide an order of magnitude more value to people, companies, and the marketplace.
+10x programmers earn 10x salaries because they provide an order of magnitude more value to people, companies, and the marketplace.
 But it’ll be very hard to achieve this working as an employee: 10x employees give most of their excess

 To benefit from your own excess productivity, you may want to become self-employed.
 If you want to learn about the state-of-the-art for Python freelancing, check out my webinar